ftrucco01/trackingpremium_challenge/README.md

 # Video demo:

-Live only for 24 hours: https://streamable.com/3bi8ex
+Is live and available only for 24 hours: https://streamable.com/3bi8ex

 Link to download it: https://raw.githubusercontent.com/ftrucco01/trackingpremium_challenge/main/smf/public/demo.webm